WordPress/gutenberg/docs/designers-developers/developers/filters/block-filters.md

 The example above registers a block style variation named `fancy-quote` to the `core/quote` block.
 When the user selects this block style variation from the styles selector, an `is-style-fancy-quote` className will be added to the block's wrapper.

-By adding `isDefault: true`, you can make registered style variation to be active by default when a block is inserted.
+By adding `isDefault: true` you can mark the registered style variation as the one that is recognized as active when no custom class name is provided.
+It also means that there will be no custom class name added to the HTML output for the style that is marked as default.

 To remove a block style variation use `wp.blocks.unregisterBlockStyle()`.